-- Mar 20 1943 WW2: German U-384 bombed and sunk. - Mar 20 1944 WW2: Four thousand U.S. Marines made a landing on unoccupied Emirau Island in the Bismarck Archipelago to develop an airbase as part of Operation Cartwheel for the encirclement of the major Japanese base at Rabaul. - Mar 20 1944 WW2: USS Angler (SS-240) completes the evacuation of 58 U.S. citizens, including women and children, from the west coast of Panay, Philippine Islands.
-The sub had been told there were only 20 people, straining the boats supplies until it arrived at Fremantle on 9 APR. - Mar 20 1945 WW2: USS Kete (SS-369) missing.
+- Mar 20 1942 WW2: Holocaust In Rohatyn, western Ukraine, the German SS murder 3,000 Jews, including 600 children, annihilating 70% of Rohatyn's Jewish ghetto. - Mar 20 1942 WW2: General Douglas MacArthur, at Terowie, South Australia, makes his famous speech regarding the fall of the Philippines, in which he says: "I came out of Bataan and I shall return". - Mar 20 1944 WW2: Four thousand U.S. Marines made a landing on unoccupied Emirau Island in the Bismarck Archipelago to develop an airbase as part of Operation Cartwheel for the encirclement of the major Japanese base at Rabaul. - Mar 20 1945 WW2: USS Kete (SS-369) missing.
 Most likely sunk by a mine or a Japanese submarine (perhaps RO 41) east of Okinawa.
-87 killed. - Mar 20 1945 WW2: British Troops Liberate Mandalay, Burma " The 14th Army, under British Gen. William J. Slim, captures the Burmese city of Mandalay from the Japanese, bringing the Allies one step closer to liberating all of Burma.
+87 killed. - Mar 20 1945 WW2: British troops liberate Mandalay, Burma The 14th Army, under British Gen. William J. Slim, captures the Burmese city of Mandalay from the Japanese, bringing the Allies one step closer to liberating all of Burma.